firebladed/skill-ip/README.md

 ## About
 Retrieve the [IP address](https://en.wikipedia.org/wiki/IP_address), also known as the "network address" of the Device and respond verbally to the user, and if the Device supports it, display the IP address.

+The type of address reported when sayiing "IP" depends on the default type setting, which is initally IPv4 Ipv4 and Ipv6 addresses can be requested specifically by saying IPv4 or IPv6 respectivly

 ## Examples
 * "What's your network address?"
 * "What's your IP address?"